 Application of Neptune’s Harvest Fertilizers for Strawberry Beds

 Below you will find three sets of specific growing instructions.
 We also have links to the specific items we recommend you buy.
 You can choose the application method that’s right for you by keeping the information mentioned above in mind.
 Remember, we always prefer foliar feeding when conditions permit.
+It’s a more efficient way of doing thing, and should help you save some money.

 Follow that schedule and your patch will look like this in a few short weeks-